 First off, what is CEAMS?

 CEAMS stands for “Citizen-Enabled Aerosol Measurements for Satellites.”
 That sounds cool, but it doesn’t tell you what CEAMS is.
-CEAMS is a network of citizen scientists taking air quality measurements in their backyards.
-While that gives you a little more information; admittedly, it is still a lot of jargon-y terms, so we’ll probably need to be more specific.
+CEAMS is a network of citizen scientists taking air-quality measurements in their backyards.

 Okay, so we keep mentioning “air quality”, what are we talking about?
-The device used in the CEAMS network measures air quality three different ways.
-We will discuss those different measurements more in a future blog post, but the CEAMS measurements are of particles in the air.
-These small particles can come from a variety of sources (vehicle exhaust, wood burning, road dust, etc.), and breathing in these particles can impact your health.
-Our measurements will show how air quality changes throughout the day and season, how air quality varies across neighborhoods in a city, and what different sources impact local air quality.
-There is a lot of exciting information we hope to gain from CEAMS measurements!
+“Air quality” refers to the condition of the air, and poor air quality means that the air contains pollutants like gases and small particles.
+These small particles can come from a variety of sources (vehicle exhaust, wood burning, road dust, etc.).Breathing in these particles can impact your health.
+The device used in the CEAMS network measures these particles in the air in three different ways.
+We will discuss those different measurements more in a future blog post, but our measurements will show how air quality changes throughout the day and season, how air quality varies across neighborhoods in a city, and what different sources impact local air quality.
+There is a lot of exciting information we hope to gain from CEAMS measurements.

-There are lots more details and information we can give you, and we will!
-Keep reading our blog to learn more about CEAMS!
+There are lots more details and information we can give you, and we will.
+Keep reading our weekly blog to learn more about CEAMS!